tfabris/BlueGigaEmpeg/README.md

     and press "New Issue".
   - In the bug report, describe:
     - Model of Bluetooth device.
 What kind of car stereo do you have?
-    - Frequency of the occurrence of the issue.
+    - Frequency of the occurrence of the issue, and the conditions under which it occurs.
 Does it happen every time, sometimes, only when it's cold out, only in a leap year?
     - Steps to reproduce the issue.
 Please give as much detail as possible.
     - Expected behavior, versus actual behavior.
     - Things you've already tried doing to diagnose or narrow down the problem.
-For example, have you paired your smartphone, and does it have the same issue?
+For example, does it have the same issue when you pair it with your smartphone?
   - Attach your debug log to the bug report.

 - When you are done with the debug session, disconnect the USB cable from the